hasan9080/Hh/content/en/docs/concepts/containers/images.md

 - configure a kubelet image credential provider on each node
 - specify image pull credentials using `imagePullSecrets` and at least one Secret

+## Separate the writeable and read-only layers

+TBD

 ## {{% heading "whatsnext" %}}

 * Read the [OCI Image Manifest Specification](https://github.com/opencontainers/image-spec/blob/master/manifest.md).